influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withRequestsMixin(requests)
 ```

-Requests describes the minimum amount of compute resources required.
+"Requests describes the minimum amount of compute resources required.
 If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/
+More info: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/"

 **Note:** This function appends passed data to existing values

 ## obj spec.storage.volumeClaimTemplate.spec.selector

-A label query over volumes to consider for binding.
+"A label query over volumes to consider for binding."

 ### fn spec.storage.volumeClaimTemplate.spec.selector.withMatchExpressions